How Many Users Does Bluesky Have? 32+ Bluesky Stats (2024)

 • During the first day after ending the invite-only period, Bluesky gained over 800,000 users.
 That’s almost a 30% increase.

 • About 4 months after launching, the Bluesky app reached 1 million installs.
-40% of installs are from the U.S. alone.
+40% of installs were from the U.S. alone.

 • Bluesky has raised a total of $21 million in funding, most recently raising $8 million from a seed round.